MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-train.md

 If you have trouble training your model, try these suggestions:

-- Make sure your data meets the guidelines listed in [form processing model requirements and limitations](form-processing-model-requirements.md).
+- Make sure your data meets the guidelines listed in [document processing model requirements and limitations](form-processing-model-requirements.md).
-- Learn how you can [improve the performance of your form processing model](improve-form-processing-performance.md).
+- Learn how you can [improve the performance of your document processing model](improve-form-processing-performance.md).
 - Download [sample material](https://go.microsoft.com/fwlink/?linkid=2103171) and use it for testing.

 ## Publish your model